canzorlu03-dev/Object-Oriented-Chess-Application/README.md

-# Object-Oriented-Chess-Application

-Below is the complete, emoji-free, and professional **README.md** content.
-You can copy the text from the box below and paste it directly into your GitHub repository.

----

 # Object-Oriented Chess Application

 This project is a fully functional chess application developed using Java and JavaFX.
 It utilizes Object-Oriented Programming (OOP) principles to manage complex game logic and provides a persistent gaming experience through state-saving capabilities.